 If an undertaking is forced, coerced or imposed from outside, it is not a commitment: it’s an unwelcome burden.

 Returning to the example of the tardy employee: if you want to produce an enduring change in their behavior, you should avoid using threats or pressure tactics to gain their compliance.
-A better approach is to identify something that the employee genuinely values in the workplace – team spirit, perhaps – and then describe how timely reports are consistent with those values.
-That gives the employee reasons for improvement that he can own.
-And because he owns them, they will continue to guide his behavior even when you are not watching.
+A better approach is to identify something the employee genuinely values in the workplace – team spirit, perhaps – and then describe how timely reports are consistent with those values.
+That gives the employee reasons for improvement that he or she can own.
+And because he or she has taken ownership for them, these commitments will continue to guide their behavior even when you are not watching.
+This is an effective way to get people to honor their commitments.

 Do you ever say you’re going to do something and then “I’ll do it later” becomes never getting around to it.
 If you’re like most people, you fail at honoring your commitments in small ways.
 You do this through your life and although it is often unintentional, it comes at a cost.
 You do one of the following: